DRIVER-EU/test-bed-design/doc/trial-owners.md

 1. As she currently isn't interested in other solutions, she opens the menu and clicks on the DEPLOY button.
 A dialog opens and informs her to wait while her selected Test-bed is started in the cloud.

 2. After a minute or so, the Test-bed is running and she gets her own unique link.
 She visits this website, and is presented with a simple menu: she can start (pause | stop) the fire fighting scenario, and open the website of the *csCOP* tool. *In its layer menu, she can turn on the layer which shows the ambulances and fire trucks.
-There are also options to turn on the fire fighting layer, etc.*
+There are also options to turn on the fire fighting layer to show the location of vehicles and staff, etc.*

 ### Alternative 2: Local scenario